truenas/documentation/content/SCALE/GettingStarted/DataMigrationSyncthing.md

 ---

 TrueNAS SCALE 24.04 (Dragonfish) adds functionality to mount remote SMB shares in a manner that preserves relevant metadata.
-This allows TrueNAS Enterprise customers to migrate data from a third-party NAS solution onto TrueNAS SCALE using the Syncthing Enterprise application.
+This allows users to migrate data from a third-party NAS solution onto TrueNAS SCALE using the Syncthing Enterprise application.

+{{< expand "Syncthing Overview" "v" >}}
+{{< include file="/_includes/SyncthingOverview.md" >}}
+{{< /expand >}}

 {{< enterprise >}}
-Currently, third party data ingest is only available to TrueNAS Enterprise customers with TrueNAS SCALE 24.04 (Dragonfish) and newer deployed.
-The TrueNAS Syncthing Enterprise app is available to Enterprise systems with the appropriate VM and applications license. iXsystems Support staff are available to assist with deploying Syncthing and migrating data.
+Third party data ingest is available to TrueNAS Enterprise customers with TrueNAS SCALE 24.04 (Dragonfish) and newer deployed as well as the appropriate applications license. iXsystems Support staff are available to assist with deploying the Syncthing Enterprise Application and migrating data.
 Please contact iXsystems Support to learn more and schedule a time to deploy the app and begin migration.

 {{< expand "Contacting iXsystems Support" "v" >}}
 {{< include file="content/_includes/iXsystemsSupportContact.md" >}}
 {{< /expand >}}
 {{< /enterprise >}}

-{{< expand "Syncthing Overview" "v" >}}
-{{< include file="/_includes/SyncthingOverview.md" >}}
-{{< /expand >}}

 ## Before You Begin